Witness the White Russian Revenue

 Stepping Up Sales

 If the trend in dance floors today seems a tad less glamorous that in the old days, then rest assured there is still plenty of excitement and opportunity for all in their broader market appeal, greater functionality and in the higher level of creative energy they can generate for club-goers.
+Whether conventional or non-conventional, the dance floor, increasingly, is no longer a separate destination within a nightclub.
+Indeed, the overall nightclub experience is now much more interactive, Cahill says.

 ALL THE WRONG MOVES